sivarajankumar/web-invoice/trunk/readme.txt

 == Upgrade Notice ==

-= 2.0.11 =
+= 2.0.13 =
-This version fixes important issue 35: HTML table was blowing out on my pdf.
+This version fixes important issue 40: Web Template Content not working 100% and issue 18:
+Allow users not on primary blog if installed on Multisite.
 Upgrade immediately if your want your PDF invoice to look good.

 == Changelog ==

 = 2.0.13 =

 * Fixed issue 40: Web Template Content not working 100%
+* Fixed issue 18: Allow users not on primary blog if installed on Multisite

 = 2.0.12 =